julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 - the foundation and hearth
 - earlier occupants or buried dead

 Importantly, these spirits were not inherited in the way the house snake was.
-A family moving into an old house did not “receive” protection — they **entered a relationship already in progress**.
+A family moving into an old house did not “receive” protection, they **entered a relationship already in progress**.

 Ethnographic records from eastern Serbia and western Bulgaria describe families abandoning houses where night pressure, recurring illness, and falling objects persisted despite silence and restraint.

 No spirit was named, no ritual prescribed.
-The house was simply described as teška — “heavy” — and left behind.
+The house was simply described as teška, which means “heavy”, and left behind.

 This is why Balkan folklore repeatedly warns that some houses were simply *bad*.